A Passion for Culture

 We’ve written before about exploring the world through festivals in your own town.
 We find nothing more enlightening than meeting our neighbors and learning about the cultures and customs they bring to our country.
 Festivals like the Plano International Festival are a great opportunity to broaden horizons, learn about other countries and cultures, and have a great time doing it.

-This year, we had the opportunity to practice French and Spanish with native speakers.
+At the festival, we practiced French and Spanish with native speakers.
 We browsed (and purchased!) handmade jewelry, clothing and crafts, and delicious treats from Peru, Turkey, Argentina, and Pakistan (among others).
 We learned a bit more about Scotland, got a lesson in French furnishings, and watched Chinese calligraphy in the making.
 And we got to see faces beaming with enthusiasm when speaking of their faraway homes and cultures.

 If you haven’t been attending any and every cultural festival you can find, you’re missing out.
 Whether it’s a church bazaar or community event, we urge you to go!
 Meet the world that lives in your neighborhood.
 We guarantee you won’t regret it.